 When Cultural Care au pairs arrive to the U.S. to begin their year, they spend the first four days at our Au Pair Training School in New York.
 Here they attend classroom courses that review information related to child safety and development.
 Au pairs also engage in role-playing activities and in-depth discussions with our veteran teaching staff.

-While at the Training School, Cultural Care au pairs earn adult and pediatric CPR/AED and First Aid certification from American Red Cross instructors.
+While at the Training School, Cultural Care au pairs earn adult and pediatric CPR/AED and First Aid certification from American Heart Association instructors.
 In addition to their two-year certification, au pairs are given free access to online skill refreshers and digital course materials.

-Cultural Care au pairs will attend a classroom course on driver’s safety, also delivered by the American Red Cross.
+Cultural Care au pairs will attend a classroom course on driver’s safety.
 This class is designed to familiarize au pairs with American driving laws, signs and protocols.